 MAKE YOUR INTIMATE WEDDING DAY FUN

-You can have as many or as few wedding day traditions on your intimate wedding day as you want!
+You can have as many or as few wedding day traditions on your intimate elopement day as you want!
 Now that you are shifting to an intimate wedding, you’re free to have more of an adventure!
 At the end of the day, you are going to wake up the next morning married to your partner.
-It’s about the lifelont commitment you have made to each other.
+It’s about the lifelong commitment you have made to each other.
 When we plan adventure weddings, we like to ask the couple what they like to do together, things they’ve always wanted to do, or hikes they want to have.

 The sky’s the limit when it comes to wedding day activities.
 A sunrise ceremony at the top of the mountain.
 A sweet little lakeside picnic.
 Stargazing.
 Dancing in an open field with candles everywhere.
 Kayaking just the two of you.
 A little champagne toast after you reflect on your new marriage.
 This is the day where you can do whatever you want!
 You don’t have to worry about guests or anyone but yourselves.
 This is the wedding day you truly want!
 Your day will be just as memorable with the two of you as it would be with a room full of people.